Ocramius/ProxyManager/docs/tuning-for-production.md

 By default, all proxy factories generate the required proxy classes at runtime.

-To generate proxies and store them as files, you need to use `FileWriterGeneratorStrategy` by passing it to the configuration before setting up other factories:
+To generate proxies and store them as files, you need to use the `FileWriterGeneratorStrategy` by configuring ProxyManager.

 ```php